Alleviating the $H_0$ tension in Rastall gravity: Introduction

-Einstein’s general relativity (GR) with the inclusion of a cosmological constant remains the preferred theory of gravity for explaining the accelerated expansion of the universe.
-However, GR often encounters singularities and parameter degeneracies on cosmological scales.
-These drawbacks have prompted cosmologists to search for ways to overcome these issues.
-Inflationary cosmology is one of the modification which received huge acceptance by the scientists.
-Although the theory was proposed to solve the big bang problems, its predictions, such as quantum fluctuations, and its consistency with the observation made the theory as the cornerstone of any cosmological model \cite{Starobinsky:1980te,Guth:1980zm, Albrecht:1982wi, Linde:1981mu, Linde:1983gd, Spalinski:2007dv, Bessada:2009pe, Nazavari:2016yaa, Amani:2018ueu, Mohammadi:2018zkf, berera1995warm, berera2000warm, BasteroGil:2004tg, Rosa:2018iff, Bastero-Gil:2019gao, Sayar:2017pam, Akhtari:2017mxc, Sheikhahmadi:2019gzs, Bastero-Gil:2017wwl, Motohashi:2014ppa, Odintsov:2017hbk, Oikonomou:2017bjx, Mohammadi:2019qeu, Mohammadi:2020ftb, Mohammadi:2022vru, Yogesh:2025wak, Mohammadi:2025gbu}.
+Einstein’s General Relativity (GR), supplemented by a cosmological constant, remains the preferred theory of gravity for explaining the accelerated expansion of the Universe.
+However, GR encounters conceptual and phenomenological challenges on cosmological scales, including singularities and parameter degeneracies.
+These limitations have stimulated extensive efforts toward extending or modifying the gravitational framework.
+Inflationary cosmology is one of the most successful theoretical developments in modern cosmology.
+Although originally proposed to address the classical problems of the Big Bang scenario, its predictions, such as the generation of primordial quantum fluctuations, and its remarkable agreement with observations have established it as a cornerstone of contemporary cosmological theory \cite{Starobinsky:1980te,Guth:1980zm, Albrecht:1982wi, Linde:1981mu, Linde:1983gd, Spalinski:2007dv, Bessada:2009pe, Nazavari:2016yaa, Amani:2018ueu, Mohammadi:2018zkf, berera1995warm, berera2000warm, BasteroGil:2004tg, Rosa:2018iff, Bastero-Gil:2019gao, Sayar:2017pam, Akhtari:2017mxc, Sheikhahmadi:2019gzs, Bastero-Gil:2017wwl, Motohashi:2014ppa, Odintsov:2017hbk, Oikonomou:2017bjx, Mohammadi:2019qeu, Mohammadi:2020ftb, Mohammadi:2022vru, Yogesh:2025wak, Mohammadi:2025gbu}.
 Although inflation pertains to the earliest moments of cosmic history, its consequences extend to late-time observables, including implications for the current Hubble rate.
-To explain the observed cosmic acceleration, the cosmological constant and dark energy remain popular candidates.
-The dark energy model is one of the most well-known attempts to explain the late-time acceleration of the universe.
-On the other hand, cosmologists have explored various modified gravity theories, like $f(R)$ gravity \cite{DeFelice:2010aj, Sotiriou:2008rp, nojiri2011unified}, $f(T)$ gravity \cite{Bengochea:2008gz, Wu:2010mn, Myrzakulov:2010vz}, $f(R, T)$ gravity \cite{harko2011f, Carvalho:2017pgk, Mohammadi:2023kzd, Ossoulian:2023moq, Taghavi:2023ptn}, modified Gauss-Bonnet gravity $f(G)$ \cite{Li:2007jm, Davis:2007ta, Yogesh:2025hll}, scalar-tensor gravity \cite{Brans:1961sx, Carloni:2007eu, Mohammadi:2022fiv}, brane gravity \cite{Maartens:2010ar, Borzou:2009gn, Mohammadi:2020ake} and so on.
-One of another theories is Rastall Gravity \cite{AFSHAR2023101357, SALTI2020100630, SALEEM2021100808, Nazavari:2023khn}, which arises from a constraint on the energy-momentum tensor.
-In general, modified gravitational theories extend the Einstein-Hilbert action of General Relativity using the curvature description of gravity.